 The idea behind this blog is to keep everything as stripped down and simple as possible.
 The design is simple black and white, the layout is text, photos, and video on a white screen.
 This blog couldn’t really be more minimalistic.
 I want to be able to sit down with my phone or laptop and just write.
 I want to to be able to come onto the site and just read.
 I don’t want the distractions.
 Black text on a white page will never die.

 I also want to have the least amount of cookies and the least amount of trackers as possible.
 There is a reason why there are no Facebook, Twitter, and Google+ share or follow links on this blog — these “buttons” double as spies: they watch what you and I do and report it back to the massive databases that collect all kinds of information about you.
 Information that can then be sold to other companies or, yes, used by governments.

 I want to limit the degree to which this happens.

 And I don’t want to deal with the hassles of digging through code to find dirty culprits like Disqus trying to steal from us.

 However, I must apologize to the comment community here.
 Your contributions are incredibly valuable both to the site and to me personally.
 Please don’t let this stop you from making comments.
 I love hearing what you have to say.
 Please continue leaving comments via the form that’s on the site now.
 It’s much appreciated.

 About the Author: VBJ

 I am the founder and editor of Vagabond Journey.
-He has been traveling the world since 1999, through 90 countries.
-I am the author of the book, Ghost Cities of China, and contributes to The Guardian, Forbes, Bloomberg, The Diplomat, the South China Morning Post, and other publications.
-VBJ has written 3609 posts on Vagabond Journey.
+I’ve been traveling the world since 1999, through 90 countries.
+I am the author of the book, Ghost Cities of China and have written for The Guardian, Forbes, Bloomberg, The Diplomat, the South China Morning Post, and other publications.
+VBJ has written 3682 posts on Vagabond Journey.
 Contact the author.

 Support VBJ’s writing on this blog: